Warrant issued for Alec Baldwin’s phone in ‘Rust’ investigation - NewsBreak

 SANTA FE, N.M.
 (AP) — Authorities on Thursday issued a search warrant for Alec Baldwin’s cell phone, saying it could hold evidence that might be helpful as they investigate a deadly shooting on a New Mexico film set that killed a cinematographer and wounded the director.

-Baldwin has said that at Hutchins’ direction he pulled the hammer back and that it fired when he let go.
-He has said he didn’t know the gun contained a live round.Judge OKs regulators’ subpoena for ‘Rust’ assistant director

 Investigators have described “some complacency” in how weapons were handled on the set of the Western “Rust.”
-They have yet to file any charges and have been working to determine where the live rounds found on set might have come from.
+They have yet to file any charges and have been working to determine where the live rounds found on set might have come from.‘My heart is broken’: Alec Baldwin breaks silence after fatal on-set prop gun shooting

 According to the search warrant affidavit, investigators are looking for any text messages, images, videos, calls or other information related to the movie production.

-Court documents state that Baldwin told investigators during an interview that there were emails between himself and the film’s armorer Hanna Gutierrez Reed where she showed him different styles of guns and that he had requested a bigger gun, which ended up being a Colt revolver with a brown handle.TikTok school threats prompt call for parents to talk to kids: Here’s how
+Court documents state that Baldwin told investigators during an interview that there were emails between himself and the film’s armorer Hanna Gutierrez Reed where she showed him different styles of guns and that he had requested a bigger gun, which ended up being a Colt revolver with a brown handle.Crew member sues Alec Baldwin, others over ‘Rust’ shooting

 A brief search of Halyna’s phone turned up conversations about the production that dated back to July as well as photographs of receipts from businesses in Santa Fe, according to the affidavit.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.